 We all know it’s true: kids can be cruel.
-The media coverage on the effects of bullying from this year alone have proven that being the brunt of cruelty, especially at a young age, can have lasting effects, and can even lead to tragedy.
+The media coverage on the effects of bullying from this year alone have proven that bearing the brunt of cruelty, especially at a young age, can have lasting effects, and can even lead to tragedy.

 Being different than the status quo can ruin a children's memories of school and demolish their self-esteem, possibly for a lifetime.
-So how can you protect your child with curly hair from the straight haired kids at school?
+So how can you protect your child with curly hair from the straight-haired kids at school?
 Straightening isn’t the answer.

 As parents, we have a responsibility to teach our children to prepare for and face their problems.
 Unfortunately, however, most of us still don’t even know how to deal with those problems ourselves.

 The overwhelming majority of readers on the CurlTalk forum simply say they are glad they are past that stage.
 For your kids, this journey is just beginning.
 It's high time to learn how to prepare them, and yourself, for the school years ahead.

 "I Can't See Over Her Hair!"

 Let’s be honest: most curlies have volume, and lots of it.
 Gravity is unknown to the curliest of us, and this is just as true for kids in elementary school with Afros.
 So, how do you deal with a head of tall curly hair when the student behind her can’t see the board?

 Most elementary school teachers chose their profession because they love children.
 God bless them.
 However, moving your child to the back of the room is an easy solution that will only keep the other children happy, but not your curly kid.

 Schedule a conference with the teacher and try to have it in her classroom.
 Encourage your child to explain the set up of the room before you meet her teacher.
 This way, when you request that the teacher rearrange her desks – with your help, of course – you can toss some ideas around.